-Enterprise Need User Impact Potential adverse security impact Options and notes I don't want Google to find out our passwords. • Medium • Medium Google strongly recommends retaining password management functions for your users.
+Enterprise need User impact Potential adverse security impact Options and notes l want to stop the text of notifications flowing via Google services.
+Medium None Some enterprises choose to turn off notifications using the DefaultNotificationsSetting policy on the basis that the notification text then does not need to flow via Google back-end services.
+For more info, see Push messaging .
+I don't want Google to know our passwords.
+Medium Medium Google strongly recommends retaining password management functions for your users.
 It enables users to use strong passwords which can greatly benefit your overall security.
-For example, read the NCSC's post on password managers.
-If Chrome Browser sync is turned off, such passwords are not uploaded to Google.
+For example, read the NCSC's post on password managers .
+If Chrome Browser sync is disabled, such passwords are not uploaded to Google.
 They are stored on the endpoint only, and encrypted using the users' login password such that even those with physical access to the disk cannot read them.
 (See earlier answers about PII on the endpoint.)
-If Chrome Browser sync is turned on, then by default these passwords are stored in Google infrastructure.
-Google takes the safeguarding of such information extremely seriously, but Google may need to share it, for example, for legal reasons.
+If Chrome Browser sync is enabled, by default these passwords are stored in Google infrastructure.
+Google takes the safeguarding of such information extremely seriously, but Google may need to share it, for example, for legal reasons .
 Please see the next item for information on how you can ensure that Google simply cannot access this data.
-More generally, Google wants enterprise users to get the best possible security by using a password manager.
+More generally, Google wants enterprise users to get the best security using a password manager.
 If there are further features or controls which would reassure you such that you would enable the password manager, please discuss with your Google Chrome enterprise specialist.
 Some enterprises choose to disable the option to import passwords from other browsers (ImportSavedPasswords).
 As with password managers in general, we think it's important to make it as easy as possible for users to use strong passwords, so we would advocate retaining this import ability.
+I don't want Google to find out any of the user's profile data, including passphrases and bookmarks.
+Medium Medium Your users can set a sync passphrase which encrypts their profile (passwords, bookmarks etc.) such that they are never uploaded in plaintext.
+Learn more.
+With a passphrase, your users can use Google's cloud to store and sync their Chrome data without letting Google read it.
+This setting does require the user to enter the passphrase on new devices, and has impacts on what history is synced, so it is disruptive to their workflows.
+At present, Chrome does not offer policy controls to enforce such a passphrase.
+If you have additional questions, please discuss with your Chrome Enterprise specialist.